 2. The precise connection between the ransom-price and man's salvation is variously exhibited in Scripture.
 There can be no doubt that the words are figurative, and cannot altogether express the nature of that great deliverance which they refer to.
-The redemptional terms, like the ceremonial system, serve unto the Heb. viii. example and shadow of heavenly things : faintly reflecting the eternal reality.
-They define the salvation of man generally, but in a variety of ways: as ransom of a captive, payment of a debt, dissolution of a power, rescue from an enemy, disenthralment from systems of error and vain conversation, and in other ways.
-But it would be wrong to say that the language is only figurative.
-It expresses a most important double truth, each side of which rests upon the infinite value of the price paid down : first, the negative rescue from wrath; secondly, the positive recovery into the hands of God in Christ.
+The redemptional terms, like the ceremonial system, serve unto the Heb. viii example and shadow of heavenly things: faintly reflecting the eternal reality.
+They define the salvation of man generally, but in a variety of ways: as ransom of a captive, payment of a debt, dissolution of a power, rescue from an enemy, disenthralment from systems of error and vain conversation, and in other ways. it would be wrong to say that the language is only figurative. expresses a most important double truth, each side of which rests upon the infinite value of the price paid down: first, the negative rescue from wrath; secondly, the positive recovery into the hands of God in Christ.
 These must be considered in their order and connection.

 (1.)
 The ransom-price is satisfaction of the claims of Divine justice, and redemption is release provided for the race.
-Our Deliverer took the place of the captive : being made sin for us and a curse for us.
-Hence the ideas of ransom and atonement melt into one; as in the Old Testament the $\lambda \acute{\upsilon}\tau \rho o\nu$ is $\acute{\xi}i\lambda a\sigma\mu a$.
-Mark in the New Testament two passages in which St. Paul remarkably blends the two ideas, Through the redemption that is in Christ Jesus ; Whom God hath set forth to be a propitiation.
-Here the price is carried into the temple, and is laid on the altar; and with these words may be compared, In Whom we have redemption through His blood, even the forgiveness of sins, where a third idea is added : the redemption price, offered in sacrificial blood, secures the pardon of offences.
-St. Peter's conjunction is similar, Ye were not redeemed with corruptible things, ... but with the precious blood of Christ, as of a lamb without blemish and without spot, with the addition of the Finally the Epistle to the Hebrews may be sacrificial victim. compared : by His own blood He entered in once into the holy place, having obtained eternal redemption for us, where still another truth is added, that the price is carried into the heavens to be reckoned there for ever.
+Deliverer took the place of the captive: being made sin for us and a curse for us.
+Hence the ideas of ransom and atonement melt into one; as in the Old Testament the λύτρον is εξίλασμα. in the New Testament two passages in which St. Paul remarkably blends the two ideas, Through the redemption that is in Christ Jesus; Whom God hath set forth to be a propitiation.
+Here the price is carried into the temple, and is laid on the altar; and with these words may be compared, In Whom we have redemption [through His Col. i.
+14. blood, even the forgiveness of sins, where a third idea is added: the redemption price, offered in sacrificial blood, secures the pardon St. Peter's conjunction is similar, Ye were not redeemed 1 Peter i. with corruptible things, . . . but with the precious blood of Christ, as of a lamb without blemish and without spot, with the addition of the sacrificial victim.
+Finally the Epistle to the Hebrews may be compared: by His own blood He entered in once into the holy place, Heb, ix. having obtained eternal redemption; in which words yet another truth is added, that the price is carried into the heavens to be reckoned there for ever.